 - CD Drive: 2x.
 Data Transfer Rate: 150 KB/sec

-The Playstation started life as an add-on for the Super Nintendo, but with disputes over licences, Nintendo dropped Sony from the project.
-However, Ken Kutaragi, a Sony developer of the proposed SNES Playstation, did not want to give up on the project so easily.
-Sony president Norio Ogha agreed and approved the beginning of Sony Computer Entertainment Division so that development work could continue.
-The Playstation was originally going to play both Super Nintendo Games and Playstation games.
-This never happened.
 The Playstation was released on December 2, 1994 in Japan.
 It was released in the US on September 9, 1995.
 Sony had an important advantage over Sega -- it was easier to program, so game development was quicker.
 Over 100,000 consoles were sold in the first few days.
 Sony took the lead over the Saturn because Playstation games were released quickly and were of high quality.
-The Sony made its last game in 2003, Tony Hawk 4.
+Sony made its last Playstation game in 2006, Duel Masters: Sempai Legends.

 Short and Sweet Information

 Sony entered the home video game market with its 32 bit Playstation released in 1995.
-The graphics, I think, were even better than the Sega Saturn.
-The Playstation followed Sega's lead and used CDs instead of game cartridges and used a 32 bit R3000A RISC processor running at 33.9 Mhz with 2 MB of embedded memory.
+The Playstation followed Sega's lead and used CDs instead of game cartridges.
+The Playstation also used a 32 bit R3000A RISC processor running at 33.9 Mhz with 2 MB of embedded memory.
 Some popular games are Tomb Raider 1, 2, 3, 4, 5; Twisted Metal 2; and Army Men 3D.
-The first Playstation model was a PSX (pictured below), which had lots of internal plastic parts.
+The first Playstation model was a PSX (pictured to the left), which had lots of internal plastic parts.
 Sony later remodeled the system with metal parts so it wouldn't wear out as fast.
 This improved model is called the PS1.

 Quick Specs: